Cheap Trick plans eatery, museum in Chicago

 Frey said the band's proposed project -- tentatively called Cheap Trick Chicago -- would include a radio station, a performance space and an instrument museum, as well as a restaurant.
 Additional details will be released once financing is completed, Frey said.

-The neighborhood, located between the city's massive McCormick Place convention center and its busy downtown, boasts a number of formerly opulent but now vacant auto showrooms from the golden age of U.S. car making.
+The neighbourhood, located between the city's massive McCormick Place convention centre and its busy downtown, boasts a number of formerly opulent but now vacant auto showrooms from the golden age of U.S. car making.

 Local official Bob Fioretti has long believed the district, which saw some condominium conversions before the real estate market declined, would be better suited for nightclubs and other commercial uses.

-Although often referred to as the city's Motor Row District, the area is best known as the center of Chicago's influential recording industry during the 1950s and 1960s.
+Although often referred to as the city's Motor Row District, the area is best known as the centre of Chicago's influential recording industry during the 1950s and 1960s.

 Legends including Franklin, Berry, Willie Dixon, Muddy Waters, Etta James, Koko Taylor and Buddy Guy all recorded at area studios, and bands like the Stones and the Yardbirds made pilgrimages here when they visited the city.